sourcegraph/pydep/README.md

 pydep
 =====

-`pydep` is a simple module / command line tool that will print the dependencies of a python project `pydep` is still under active development.
+`pydep` is a simple module / command line tool that will print the dependencies of a python project.<br>
+`pydep` is still under active development.
 There are bugs.
 Pull requests welcome :)

 __WARNING: `pydep` may execute a project's `setup.py`.
 Do not run on untrusted code.__